vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

 Explorer has these features:

 - [Easy to use](../deploy-connect/ex-ug-deploy.md): Explorer can be deployed in simple steps.
-And

 - [User-friendly](../12.query-visually.md): Explorer uses simple visual interaction, no need to conceive nGQL sentences, easy to realize graph exploration.